Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter: Conclusion and Outlook

-Furthermore, our analytical results are suitable to investigate phenomenological implications.
+Further insights could be provided by the study of the trace mode in the context of functional renormalization group techniques implemented on Lorentzian foliated spacetime \cite{Saueressig:2023tfy, Korver:2024sam, Saueressig:2025ypi}: since the trace mode represents the variation of the three-dimensional \textit{geometric volume} \cite{Reuter:2019byg}, its quantum fluctuations might be relatable to the non-singular geometrical density in classically-modified models of collapse. \\ \\ \textit{Applications and Strengths}.\ Notably, most of our results are analytical, which make them suitable to investigate phenomenological implications.
 Indeed, as a natural follow-up, it would be interesting to study and compare the thermodynamical and stability properties of solutions obtained in this work, as well as their charged or rotating counterparts, and cosmological models related to the dynamics \eqref{dynChip}.
 In the case of BHs sourced by a negative Newtonian constant, the study of these properties may provide further informations about consistency bounds in parameters space, and so about their astrophysical viability.

-Remarkably, our modified theory, at least in the dust matter case, does not alter the non-linearity of GR.
-As a consequence, in contrast to what happens in other frameworks, our model effortlessly reduces to the OSD model by a limit in parameters space, and generates regular BH and horizonless BH mimicker solutions with a clear limit to the Schwarzschild solution.
-Moreover, within a fixed dynamics, the position of the theory in its parameters space and the causal structure of the non-singular geometries, are related by a map that remains always bijective.
-In particular, the extremal regular BHs lie on a two-dimensional surface of the phase diagram.
-Thus, we have shown that their formation as ending state of gravitational collapse is less likely to occur with respect to the formation of non-extremal configurations.

-However, our approach does not come free of important limitations.
-In particular, we signal the conceptual and technical challenges to extend the framework to more sophisticated matter sources, as well as to non-homogeneous fluids, due to the theory being not manifestly covariant under general transformations of coordinates.
-This comes as a consequence of the peculiar appearance of the energy-density in the effective Lagrangian.
-Furthermore, it still remains not completely clear what sources exactly the exterior solution in our model.
-Promisingly, such an issue could be addressed within the new frameworks proposed in \cite{Boyanov:2025pes, Carballo-Rubio:2025ntd} and \cite{Zhang:2025ccx, Alonso-Bardaji:2025hda}, which seem to be able to encompass a large class of non-singular solutions as product, respectively, of a Horndeski theory \cite{Horndeski:1974wa, Kobayashi:2019hrl} and of covariant effective-Hamiltonian dynamics.

-Overall, our categorization of the types of core is inextricably linked to the presence of a fluid distribution, and it strongly suggests that it would be a poor choice to underestimate the role of matter when discussing gravitational collapse and non-singular spacetime solutions.
-For instance, it is only in this framework of thought that the new possibility of a steep pressure core emerges.
-Consequentially, we believe that employing the geometrical language only, which alone can not provide any information regarding the matter content of the physical system, can be a limiting choice.
-This enlightens the importance of having an action functional as starting point to study the singularity resolution.